whoschek/bzfs/README.md

     c) 'continue': Skip nothing.
 If destination snapshots exist, delete them (with --force) or abort with an error (without --force).
-If there is no such abort, create empty destination dataset and ancestors if they do not yet exist and source dataset has at least one descendant that includes a snapshot.
-Continue processing with the next dataset.
+If there is no such abort, continue processing with the next dataset.
+Eventually create empty destination dataset and ancestors if they do not yet exist and source dataset has at least one descendant that includes a snapshot.

 <!-- -->